MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-exclusions-microsoft-defender-antivirus.md

 To audit Microsoft Defender Antivirus exclusions on an Exchange Server, run the **Get-MpPreference** command from an elevated PowerShell prompt.
 (See [Get-MpPreference](/powershell/module/defender/get-mppreference?view=windowsserver2022-ps).)

-If exclusions can't be removed for the Exchange processes and folders, running a quick scan in Microsoft Defender Antivirus scans the Exchange directories and files, regardless of exclusions.
+If exclusions can't be removed for the Exchange processes and folders, keep in mind that running a quick scan in Microsoft Defender Antivirus scans the Exchange directories and files, regardless of exclusions.

 ## See also